 - In my experience, it’s easier to undercook than overcook, so go for longer grilling times.

 - Experiment!
-People suggest anything from pizza dough, cornbread, banana bread, zucchini or whateverbread to tortillas and pound cakes!
+People suggest anything from pizza dough, cornbread, banana bread, zucchini (makes a great vegeratian panini) to tortillas and pound cakes!
 Have fun.

 Don’t forget the main points: